Processor Affinity

 Each JUWELS Cluster compute node consists of two sockets, each with one CPU.
 Each CPU has 24 physical and 48 logical cores, so that one JUWELS Cluster compute node consists 48 physical and 96 logical cores distributed on two NUMA domains.

-The JUWELS Booster compute nodes also feature two CPUs, 48 physical cores per node but eight separate NUMA domains.
+The JUWELS Booster compute nodes also feature two CPUs with 48 physical cores per node but with a different design, giving eight separate NUMA domains.

 Warning